trentlarson/endorser-docs/source/discovery.rst

 Hopefully it's clear how to apply those assertions to the scenarios above, available in the app:

   #.
-Create a `Person <https://schema.org/Person>`_ and include any descriptive words about the project, problem, or skill.
+Create a `Person <https://schema.org/Person>`_ and include any descriptive words about the skills or activities.

   #.
-Search for any criteria.
-If you cannot see them directly, then hopefully the skill or project already exists and someone can connect you together.
-If no DIDs are visible at all in your search results, that means that nobody visible... neither directly nor in your shared network to introduce you to each other.
+Search for any keywords that interest you.
+If you cannot see them directly, then hopefully someone can connect you together.
+If no DIDs are visible at all in your search results, that means that nobody is visible... neither directly nor in your shared network to introduce you to each other.
+You can always reach out to your contacts to see if any of them are in closer proximity; just realize that another intermediary has much less knowledge about you and much less weight when it comes to introductions and/or recommendations.

 **Other References**